-Carrying on my tradition of giving my son a birthday party themed around his favorite interest, I set about planning a construction themed party for Mr. Boy’s fourth birthday.
+Carrying on my tradition of giving my son a birthday party themed around his favorite interest, I set about planning a construction birthday party for him.
 I snuck into his bedroom the night before and left a construction worker costume from Melissa and Doug for him to find when he woke up.
 He was thrilled and wanted to try it on right away.
 He also informed my husband and me that his voice had changed and his feet had “growed”.

 To save money, I kept the decorations simple.
-There are plenty of construction-themed party supplies for purchase if you want to pay a premium, but lower priced plain items served their purpose perfectly well.
-I did splurge on a few specific items from party stores, like construction signs (but if your printer has ink, you can certainly print them yourself) and caution tape.
+There are plenty of construction birthday party supplies for purchase if you want to pay a premium, but lower priced plain items served their purpose perfectly well.
+I did splurge on a few theme-specific items from party stores, like construction signs (but if your printer has ink, you can certainly print them yourself) and caution tape.

-A plain brown table cloth set the stage for the birthday cake and snacks.
-Orange cups and napkins were stacked to look like traffic cones.
-I used red dinner plates and yellow dessert plates that reminded me of the shapes and colors of construction signs.
+A plain brown table cloth set the stage for the construction cake and snacks.
+I stacked orange cups and napkins to look like traffic cones.
+Red dinner plates and yellow desert plates recalled the shapes and colors of traffic signs without being too literal.

 I made edible traffic cones from baby carrots (I actually spent the time using a peeler to taper the ends a bit more), whipped cream cheese and cheese crackers.
 They were a big hit with the party-goers.

 My son is like me and could eat pizza every day of the week without growing tired of it, so it was no surprise that it was his request for birthday dinner.
 My husband helped me make several homemade pizzas for our guests, which saved a lot of money.
-We stuck to the construction theme with orange and yellow pepper and pepperoni “signs”, and black olive “tires”.
+We stuck to the construction birthday party theme with sign shapes made from orange and yellow peppers and pepperoni, and black olive “tires”.

-Once all of the guests had left, I asked my son if he had had a nice birthday.
+Once all of the guests had left, I asked my son how he liked his Construction Birthday Party.
 “It was perfect!” he said.